rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

   - Delete this test code when you're sure it works.

 #### 4. Fetch the items and add them to the store

+*Objective*: Use the API `getItems()` method to fetch data, place it in the store, and re-render the page.

 - It's time to use our API data for our Shopping List instead of starting blank every time.
 - Bear in mind, we're soon going to obsolete our `Item` module.
 Validation and unique id creation is performed on the server, so we're going to get an `item` object from the server and put it directly into our store.
 - Let's simplify our `store.addItem` method.
 Remove all the current logic and change the signature to accept only an `item` parameter.
 Then just push the `item` to `this.items`.